 How Do I Get an ISO of Windows?

-Well, that all depends on what version you need.
+Well, that all depends on what Windows license version you need.
 Let’s take a look at Windows 7, Windows 8.1, and Windows 10.
 All are available from Microsoft through downloads that include a tool to create your bootable media.

 The official way to create recovery media is through Microsoft’s Software Recovery page.
 Before you head over there, make sure that you have your Windows 7 Product Key.